CrossTheRoadElec/Phoenix5-Documentation/source/ch15a_Simulation.rst

 - Pigeon IMU
 - Pigeon 2.0

+.. warning:: Multiple CAN buses using the CANivore API is not supported at this time.
+If you wish to run your robot code in simulation,
+	ensure devices have unique IDs across CAN buses.

 Simulation API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Each supported device has a SimCollection object to manage I/O with the simulation model.